-Click here to view the therapy fees.
+Click here for information about the COURSE FEES and APPOINTMENT HOURS.
 Our behaviour therapy sessions are reimbursed by veterinary health insurance companies if you have maximum coverage.

 Dogs who have behaviour problems that go deeper than a spot of disobedience.
 Often, these dogs are struggling emotionally.
 These dogs get get too (easily) excited/scared/agressive, of stay excited/scared/agressive for too long.
 In general dogs who, because of their issues, are hard to live with, are good candidates for behaviour therapy.

 Do you want to be able to do these things again with peace of mind?

 We draw from psychology, psychiatry and ethology (biology of behaviour) to put together custom training exercises for your dog.